ChristopherGittner/ABeacon/Readme.md

 ## Permissions
 When the App is first started it will ask for the following Permissions:

-* Location - Required to transmit the Beacon
+* Location (Background) - Required to transmit the Beacon
 * Nearby Devices - Required to transmit the Beacon
 * Notifications - Required to keep the App running in Background
 * Disable Battery Optimization - Required to keep the App running in Background